AllanOricil/esp32-mfa-authenticator/README.md

 <img width="708" alt="image" src="https://github.com/user-attachments/assets/571bc5f9-1c80-49a1-b1c7-61cb7974d8b2">

 2. Open this [website](https://www.devglan.com/online-tools/hmac-sha256-online) to hash your pin number.
 Add you pin number as plain text, in the first input.
-You must use numbers only because the UI doesn't support letters or symbols, and it must contain at least 6 digits.
+You must use numbers only because the UI doesn't support letters or symbols, and it must contain at least 6 digits and no more than 20 digits.

 3. Copy the generated hash.
 It must be 64 characters long.